What is a scale and clean procedure?

 How often should I visit the dentist?

-It is recommended to have a scale and clean or Sydney teeth cleaning done at the dentist once every 6 months for most individuals.
+It is recommended to have a dental checkup and clean Sydney or Sydney teeth cleaning done at the dentist once every 6 months for most individuals.
 But if you have existing problems such as periodontitis, your dentist may require you to return more frequently to monitor your problems.

 Can I do it myself at home?